 Outside VOCs tend to affect the natural environment (and indirectly wildlife and humans) e.g. Smog but inside, exposure to VOCs can drastically affect the health of humans.

 Some VOCs are more volatile than others: those that evaporate faster are more dangerous and pose a greater risk.
-To provide clarity around VOCs and their risks the United States Environmental Protection Agency (EPA) adapted World Health Organisation (WHO) guidelines to divide indoor organic pollutants into 3 classifications:
+To provide clarity around VOCs and their risks the United States Environmental Protection Agency (EPA) adapted World Health Organization (WHO) guidelines to divide indoor organic pollutants into 3 classifications:

 - Very Volatile Organic Compounds (VVOCs)